 Yet we make a list and leave it on the kitchen counter … can someone help us?!?

-Yes, your digital voice assistance can help you with this.
+Yes, your digital voice assistant can help you with this.

 Check this out.
 You’re at home and see that you need eggs.
 You say, “Alexa, put eggs on the shopping list.”